dgaitsgo/info-vis-volkswagen/README.md

-# Information Visualization Competition by Volkswagen
+# Information Visualization by Volkswagen
-Information visualization for Volkswagen Coding Competition - hosted on [`www.IT-Talents.de`](https://www.it-talents.de/)
+Information visualization for Volkswagen Coding Competition - hosted on `www.IT-Talents.de`

 ## Introduction
 This project is the submission for the "Information Visualization" competition by Volkswagen of David Gaitsgory, Sebastian Kunz and Jessica Liu.
-Given the data catalog of the VW-Group, accessible through the OKAPI provided by Volkswagen, visualize the data in an accessible and user friendly interface and proposing a graphical insight about the versatility of the productdata.
-We spent three weeks to finish the project.
-We worked with the popular JavaScript framework reactJS.
+We were tasked to visualize the catalog  of the VW-Group, made accessible through the OKAPI.
+We took three weeks to finish the project and worked with the classic JavaScript MERN stack.

 - [Setup](#setup)
 - [Concept](#concept)